sajallimbu/goflags/README.md

 Here, we are passing value to the variable version that is present in our project file from the command line on build

-+ -w removes drawf information
++ -w removes dwarf information
 + -s removes debug information
 + -o helps assign an output filename